Grappe501/arkansas-political-history/site/src/content/sources/sources-standards.md

 Institutional authority does not substitute for evidence.

-Official records are documented â€” and questioned when appropriate.
+Official records are documented â€" and questioned when appropriate.

 ---